expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 - `FacebookInitializationOptions` type:

-  - **appId (_string | undefined_)** Application ID used to initialize the FBSDK app.
-On Android and iOS if you don't provide this, Facebook SDK will try to use `appId` from native app resources (which in standalone apps you would define in `app.json`, in the Expo client are unavailable, and in bare apps you configure yourself according to Facebook setup documentation for [iOS][d-fbsdk-ios-config] and [Android][d-fbsdk-android-manifest]]).
-If it fails to find one, the promise will be rejected.
+  - **appId (_string | undefined_)** Application ID used to specify the Facebook app.
+On Android and iOS if you don't provide this, the Facebook SDK will try to use `appId` from native app resources (which in standalone apps you define in `app.json`, in the app store development clients is unavailable, and in bare apps you configure yourself according to the Facebook setup documentation for [iOS][d-fbsdk-ios-config] and [Android][d-fbsdk-android-manifest]]).
+If the Facebook SDK fails to find a value for `appId`, the returned promise will be rejected.
-  - **version (_string | undefined_)** Selects the [version of FBSDK](https://developers.facebook.com/docs/javascript/reference/FB.init/v5.0) to use.
+  - **version (_string | undefined_)** Selects the [version of the Facebook SDK](https://developers.facebook.com/docs/javascript/reference/FB.init/v5.0) to use.
-  - **appName (_string | undefined_)** An optional Facebook App Name argument for iOS and Android.
+  - **appName (_string | undefined_)** An optional Facebook App Name argument for Android and iOS.
   - **autoLogAppEvents (_boolean | undefined_)** Sets whether the Facebook SDK should log app events.
 App events involve e.g. app installs, app launches (more info [here](https://developers.facebook.com/docs/app-events/getting-started-app-events-android/#auto-events) and [here](https://developers.facebook.com/docs/app-events/getting-started-app-events-ios#auto-events)).
 In some cases, you may want to disable or delay the collection of automatically logged events, such as to obtain user consent or fulfill legal obligations.
-This method corresponds to [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-ios#disable-auto-events) and [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-android/#disable-auto-events) native SDK methods.
+This method corresponds to [this iOS](https://developers.facebook.com/docs/app-events/getting-started-app-events-ios#disable-auto-events) and [this Android](https://developers.facebook.com/docs/app-events/getting-started-app-events-android/#disable-auto-events) native SDK method.
+The default value is `false`.
-  - **domain (_string | undefined_)** Android: Sets the base Facebook domain to use when making Web requests.
+  - **domain (_string | undefined_)** _(Android only)_ Sets the base Facebook domain to use when making Web requests.
 Defaults to: `'connect.facebook.net'`.

 [d-fbsdk-ios-config]: https://developers.facebook.com/docs/facebook-login/ios#4--configure-your-project
 [d-fbsdk-android-manifest]: https://developers.facebook.com/docs/facebook-login/android#manifest